gouniverse/router/README.md

 - List routes in table format, with path, name and middlewares applicable

 - Easy to test.
-By returning a string, routes are easy to test on their own by calling them directly.
+By returning a string, most routes are easy to test on their own by calling them directly and inspecting the output.

 - Lightweight, should not add extra fluff